How the ‘Baretta’ Premiere Echoed Robert Blake’s Dark Future

 Listen to the Theme From 'Baretta'

 Born Michael Gubitosi on Sept.
 18, 1933, in Nutley, N.J., Blake began acting in the Our Gang series at age six.
-He also appeared in Red Ryder before garnering a memorable part in the 1948 Humphrey Bogart film Treasure of Sierra Madre.
+He also appeared in Red Ryder before garnering a memorable turn in the 1948 Humphrey Bogart film Treasure of Sierra Madre.
 Blake moved to television after that, though movie parts continued to come to his way, notably in 1967's In Cold Blood.
-Baretta was considered a comeback after a string of films, including 1974's Busting, were largely ignored at the box office.
+Baretta was considered a comeback after a string of subsequent films, including 1974's Busting, were largely ignored at the box office.

 "I tried to make a human being out of a cop, and I tried to do a cop show and make social comment," Blake told The New York Times in 1977.
 "I had made four or five films that hadn't gotten me anyplace; I wanted as an artist to get a few things said to the American people.
 Only a few million people saw my movies, 20 to 30 million saw Baretta."